taviso/timex/README.md

 > Note: I needed to run it with Administrator priviliges and in compatability mode.

+## Errors

+##### `lc88 E200 (0): Absolute address xyz occupied`

+This means the locator couldn't find a way to fit your code into the available space.
+You can try splitting your code into more states, or reducing the amount of code in your common section to free up space.

+If you're accessing lots of static data (strings, tables, etc), try putting that data into a database instead, that will make more room for code.

 ## Debugging

 There is an simulator with debugging support (breakpoints, disassembler, save states, etc).